-A worker may request for the insurer to review the classification of a nondisabling claim under ORS 656.277 if the claim has been classified as nondisabling for one year or less after the date of acceptance and the worker believes the claim was or has become disabling.
+A worker may request the insurer review the classification of a nondisabling claim under ORS 656.277 if the claim has been classified as nondisabling for one year or less after the date of acceptance and the worker believes the claim was or has become disabling.

-- (a) The request for classification status review must be made to the insurer in writing. - (b) Within 14 days of receipt of the worker's request, the insurer must review the claim and: - (A) If the classification is changed to disabling, provide notice under this rule; or - (B) If the insurer believes evidence supports denying the worker's request to reclassify the claim, the insurer must send a "Notice of Refusal to Reclassify" to the worker and the worker's attorney, if any.
-The notice must include the following statement, in bold print: - "If you disagree with this Notice of Refusal to Reclassify, you must appeal by contacting the Workers' Compensation Division within sixty (60) days of the mailing of this notice or you will lose your right to appeal.
-The address and telephone number of the Workers' Compensation Division are: [INSURER: Insert current address and telephone number of the Workers' Compensation Division, Appellate Review Unit, here.]." - (c) If the worker disagrees with the insurer's decision in the Notice of Refusal to Reclassify, the worker may appeal to the director under section (7) of this rule: - (A) The appeal must be made no later than the 60th day after the mailing date of the Notice of Refusal to Reclassify; and - (B) The appeal must include a copy of the insurer's Notice of Refusal to Reclassify. - (d) If the insurer does not respond to the worker's request for reclassification within 14 days of receipt of the worker's request:
+- (a) The request for classification status review must be first made to the insurer in writing. - (b) Within 14 days of receipt of the worker's request, the insurer must review the claim and: - (A) If the classification is changed to disabling, provide notice under this rule; or - (B) If the insurer believes evidence supports denying the worker's request to reclassify the claim, the insurer must mail a "Notice of Refusal to Reclassify" to the worker and the worker's attorney, if any.
+The notice must include the following statement, in bold print:

+"If you disagree with this Notice of Refusal to Reclassify, you may appeal by contacting the Workers' Compensation Division within sixty (60) days of the mailing date of this notice.
+You may appeal by using Form 2943, "Worker Request for Claim Classification Review," available on the division's website at wcd.oregon.gov.